jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.7.4 (2023/06/13) =
+* Fix: Issue where "0" was considered as empty in the case of streaming.
+* Fix: The AI Output can now be outside of the AI Container.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.7.3 (2023/06/11) =
 * Add: Embeddings Export (no worries, Import will be next!).
 * Update: Added a Sync button directly next to the outdated embeddings.
 * Fix: Remove a few warnings and notices.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.7.2 (2023/06/07) =
 * Fix: Randomize the file used to record streams on the server.